 If you don’t want LinkedIn to look for your name in online news stories, you can opt out in your privacy settings.
-Go to Privacy Controls, and click on “Turn on/off your news mention broadcasts.”
+Go to “Settings & Privacy”, click on the “Visibility” tab, then scroll down and click on “Notify connections when you’re in the news.”

-That will open a window in which you can de-select this option and stop your connections from seeing news about you.
+That will open a section in which you can click the toggle to stop your connections from seeing news about you.
 This will not affect your ability to share updates that you originate.

 LinkedIn has been a great tool for many folks who want a professional place to network.
 However, a feature like this has the potential to set you back if not monitored.